Directional Variograms#

 point as poi (point of interest).
 The implementation is done by the

-DirectionalVariogram
+DirectionalVariogram class.

 Understanding Search Area#